sk7-dotcom/Data_Integration_Exercise/RNA-seq/RNA_Seq_Workflow.md

 ---

-Welcome to workshop portion of today's tutorial!
+Welcome to the workshop portion of today's tutorial!

 This is part 1 of 3 sections towards integrating our data: RNA-seq analysis